ndsev/zserio/doc/ZserioInvisibles.md

 ## Union Types

-Union Types adds a hidden varuint64 value to the schema.
+Union Types adds a hidden `varsize` value to the schema.
 This value denotes which branch in the union has been chosen.
 Union Types are an automatic Choice Types in classic zserio.

 **invisible zserio**